-How to Make A Powerful Impact in Your Presentations
+How to Make a Powerful Impact in Your Presentations

-Never Underestimate the Power of the Pause
+Never Make the Mistake and Underestimate the Power of a Moment to Reflect

 Alan Alda says, “It is the space between the lines that make it a great performance.”